Effects of Hurricane Wilma in Florida: Palm Beach County

-The gymnasium of Forest Hill Community High School, which was serving as a shelter, had a portion of the roof torn-off and rain began to pour in.
-At the South Florida Fairgrounds some of the metal sidings were shredded off the Americraft Expo Center.
-At Yesteryear Village, an open-air historic park on the grounds, several buildings were damaged, but none beyond repair.
+The gymnasium of Forst Hill High School, which was serving as a shelter, had a portion of the roof torn-off and rain began to pour in.
+At the South Florida Fairgrounds some of the metal sidings were shredded off the Americraft Expo Center, while severel buildings were damaged at Yesteryear Village, an open-air historic park.
 Twenty-eight of the fifty exhibits at the Palm Beach Zoo were damaged, three beyond repairs.
 There was also serious impact to the carousel and veterinarian hospital.
 Many trees were downed and much of the vegetation was ruined.
 The zoo alone suffered about $1.5 million in damage.
 At Okeeheelee Park, the roofs of multiple buildings were removed at the equestrian center, which was under construction at the time.
-Hurricane Frances, Jeanne, and Wilma combined toppled over 70% of the trees at Mounts Botanical Garden, while Wilma itself damaged the office buildings.
+Hurricane Frances, Jeanne, and Wilma combined toppled over 70% of trees at Mounts Botanical Garden, while Wilma itself damaged the office buildings.
 Throughout West Palm Beach, 1,194 businesses suffered minor damage and 105 others experienced severe impact, while one was obliterated.
 Additionally, 6,036 homes received impact from the storm, while 16 were completely demolished.
 Damage in the city reached approximately $425.8 million, with almost two-thirds of the total to businesses.

-In Palm Beach, damage was primarily limited to roofs, vegetation, and windows, and mostly occurred in the southern end of town.
-An 83-year-old man in Palm Beach suffered a fatal heart attack around the time he was struck by a sliding glass door.
+In Palm Beach, damage was primarily limited to roofs, vegetation, and windows, mostly in the southern end of town.
+A man suffered a fatal heart attack around the time he was struck by a sliding glass door.
 A total of 51 homes in the town experienced damage.
 Overall, damage in Palm Beach was approximately $9.4 million.
 A wind gust of 105 mph was observed in Greenacres.
 Several roadways were blocked in the city due to falling trees.
 Two buildings at an apartment complex were evacuated after they began to lean.
 About 627 residences were impacted and 19 others obliterated.
-The roofs of two buildings at John I. Leonard Community High School suffered heavy damage.
+The roofs of two buildings at John I. Leonard High School suffered heavy damage.
 Overall, damage to homes and businesses reach about $18 million.
-In Palm Springs, 460 multi-family dwellings were severely damaged – the most in a single municipality in the county.
-A total of 2,462 homes were inflicted impact, while 5 residences were demolished.
-Despite this, the village experienced only $6.1 million in damage.
+In Palm Springs, 2,462 homes were inflicted some impact, including severe damage to 460 multi-family dwellings, while 5 residences were demolished.
+The village reported about $6.1 million in damage.